Equivalence of ISO Noise on different Sensor Sizes

 for different sensor sizes.

-As explained in other postings, you can compensate these settings with different apertures if you want the same DOF and background blur.
+As explained in other postings, you can compensate for these settings with different apertures to maintain the same DOF and background blur.
 In many situations, you get equivalent images.

 Here is another spot.

-If you are shooting out-of-camera (OOC) in JPEG format, the results depend on the noise reduction of your camera.
+If you are shooting out-of-camera (OOC) in JPEG format, the results depend on your camera's noise reduction.

-The Nikon Z5 was set by DPR to a very aggressive noise reduction.
+The Nikon Z5 was set to a very aggressive noise reduction.
 I do not like that result because many details are lost.

-Of course, any noise reduction in post-processing applied to the RAW file is superior to the in-camera processing.
+Of course, any noise reduction applied in post-processing to the RAW file is superior to in-camera processing.
 There is no magical internal way to process RAW files in these cameras.
-Note, that some cameras (including the Sony RX100) have a way to combine multiple shots to one with higher quality or HDR.
+Note that some cameras (including the Sony RX100) offer a way to combine multiple shots into a single, higher-quality image or an HDR image.
 This is another story.

 We need to be aware that the equivalent ISO settings require a different f-stop or a different shutter speed.
-In the case of wildlife photography, the shutter speed must be high enough and is thus set.
+In wildlife photography, the shutter speed must be high enough and is thus set accordingly.
 So, you need a wider aperture to get the same image quality.
-But that yields higher costs and bigger lens size which destroys the advantage of the smaller camera.
-So, I would say that the bigger sensor is an advantage when it comes to low light.
+But that yields higher costs and a larger lens, which erodes the advantage of the smaller camera.
+So, a larger sensor is an advantage in low light.
 I have discussed this with examples already in another posting.

-There are small MFT cameras, however, and also small telephoto lenses.
-For hiking birders, those might be worth a consideration.
+There are small MFT cameras and small telephoto lenses.
+For hiking birders, those might be worth consideration.

-However, one needs to add that a lens for MFT must resolve twice as good as a comparable lens on full frame to get the same resolution.
-The Nikon Z lenses have an incredible high resolution in the center even wide open, but not on edges of the frame.
+However, one needs to add that a lens for MFT must resolve twice as well as a comparable lens on full frame to get the same resolution.
+The Nikon Z lenses have an incredibly high resolution in the center, even wide open, but not on the edges of the frame.
 I don't think MFT lenses can be twice as good.
-But it all depends on the lens.

 Comments